 As less than three tenders were received (in accordance with Uniform Network Code, Transportation Principle Document, Section G paragraph 6.4.3) SGN is only required to publish that insufficient interruption was received.

-The next Annual Interruption Period is over a ten-day business period in early June 2020.
-SGN will publish their requirements in early 2020 for this window.
-Alternatively if required an Ad-hoc Tender process can be held at any point in time.
+The next Annual Interruption Period is over a ten-day business period in early June 2022.
+SGN has decided that we will not invite tenders for interruption in 2022 as part of the Annual Interruption process.
+If required an Ad-hoc Tender process can be held at any point in time between June 2022 and June 2023.

 Previous Tender Publications